Vladimir9595/3D-Portfolio/README.md

 ### Stylize the sections

-We can add a folder called `hoc` in `src` folder, to add a component called `SectionWrapper.jsx` to stylize our sections.
+You can add a folder called `hoc` in `src` folder, to add a component called `SectionWrapper.jsx` to stylize your sections.

 ```javascript
 import { motion } from 'framer-motion'